-Are you interested in Complex Systems?
+Are you interested in Complex Adaptive Systems?
 If you are curious what terms "Complexity", "Adaptability" or "Emergent Intelligence" mean, or if you would like to gain a thorough understanding of how to "Manage Complexity", this is the right place to be.
 Please read the page "On Complexity" or get in touch with George.

 He is a researcher, enterpreneur and consultant in the broad area of Complex Adaptive Systems, Digital Ecosystems and Artificial Intelligence.